Last updated: November 15, 2025

 Instead of choosing one or the other, the best approach is often to use them as a team to confirm each other’s signals.

-Here is a common framework we’ve found very effective:
+Here is a common framework:

 • Use the RSI for initial signals.
-The RSI is faster and will often be the first to show you a potential opportunity.
+The RSI is faster and will often be the first to show traders a potential opportunity.
 For instance, it might drop into the oversold area (below 30) as the price nears a critical zone.
 This is the initial “heads up”.

 • Use the MACD for final confirmation.
 Once the RSI provides its initial cue, then await a concurring signal from the MACD.
-For instance, after the RSI moves below 30, you would wait for the MACD to have a bullish crossover.
+For instance, after the RSI moves below 30, traders would wait for the MACD to have a bullish crossover.
 This second layer of confirmation helps filter out many of the false signals that RSI might give on its own.

 7. Common mistakes when using the MACD (and how to fix them)